 - Teams wishing to withdraw from the tournament will receive a 75% refund up until December 20th 2021 after which time no refund will be given.

 - The organixzing committee reserves the right to prohibit any player or team from participating if they are deemed to cause safety concerns.

-- All players will be required to wear bottom equipment at minimum, including shin pads and hockey pants.
+- All players will be required to wear bottom equipment at minimum, including skates, shin pads, and hockey pants.
 Shoulder pads and elbow pads are strongly recommended but not required.
 Helmets are required on the ice at all times.